nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 229
 00:13:26,825 --> 00:13:32,835
-[SPEAKER_00]: we might end up being into the 401k stuff but for the next sprint but if not then like the Chex Smith report
+[SPEAKER_00]: we might end up being into the 401k stuff but for the next sprint but if not then like the Checksmith report

 230
 00:13:32,815 --> 00:13:36,885